With its soft cakey roll and delicious creamy filling, you'll love our Swiss roll recipe.

 To make the filling: Put the butter or margarine into a bowl, sift the icing sugar and add it gradually with a little milk creaming everything together well until very smooth.
 When the sponge is completely cold gently unroll it and remove the paper.
 Carefully spread the sponge with the cream filling, then reroll.

-Top tip for making Chocolate Swiss roll
+Top tip for making a Swiss roll

 Add chopped fresh mint to whipped double cream or half whipped cream and natural yoghurt for a less sweet alternative.